Ankr-network/ankr-docs/docs/Game/Unity/getting-started/01-connect.md

 Inside ***(AnkrSDK/Examples/UseCases/LinkingAccountWallet)*** is an example script demonstrating how to link a Web3 wallet (MetaMask) to a player account.

-## 👀 Example Connect Wallet to Account
+## 👀 Example - connect wallet to account

 This is an example from the SDK to link a Web3 wallet to a player account.